-Our attorneys have handled thousands of cases in federal and state courts involving exposure to toxic substances such as asbestos, UFFI, TCE and benzene, as well as defended companies and governmental agencies against allegations of injury due to hazardous waste sites.
-In addition, we have also litigated cases involving lead paint poisoning.
-Barclay Damon clients have the benefit of a large litigation support team, one comprised of well-trained legal assistants experienced with these types of claims.
-We also employ nurses whose review of medical records is crucial to exposure cases.
+Our mass and toxic torts attorneys handle thousands of cases in state and federal courts involving exposure to a variety of allegedly toxic substances such as asbestos, lead paint, silica, TCE, and benzene.
+In addition, we defend companies and governmental agencies against allegations of injury due to hazardous waste sites.
+Our clients have the benefit of a large litigation support team comprised of well-trained paralegals and legal assistants experienced with these types of claims.

-- Represented a manufacturer of beryllium in claimed exposure matters.
+- Represented a company that used beryllium in its manufacturing process in claimed exposure matters.

-- Represented site owners and alleged disposers of material in claimed toxic exposure cases.
+- Represented site owners, governmental entities, and alleged material disposers in claimed toxic-exposure cases.